volf52/tudidi_mcp/README.md

 ## Security

-- Credentials are passed via command line arguments (consider environment variables for production)
+- Credentials can be provided via command line arguments or environment variables (environment variables recommended for production)
 - Session cookies are stored in memory only
 - HTTPS is recommended for the Tudidi server URL
 - Readonly mode provides safe operations for untrusted scenarios
+- Environment variables help avoid exposing credentials in process lists

 ## License